RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Display "Sign out" button in tabletop browser when no tabletop is selected.
+* Fix display issues with attached minis on maps at negative y offsets.

 ## Plans/TODO